 Welcome to this session on Exchange Traded Funds or ETFs.

-If you want to participate in stock market but afraid of the risks associated with stocks and shares, then perhaps ETFs are the closest alternative for you.
+If you want to participate in stock market but afraid of the risks associated with stock selection etc, then perhaps ETF is the closest alternative for you.

 Unlike traditional mutual fund schemes, the units of ETFs are traded on a stock exchange.

-We can put the buy (and sell orders) for ETFs from your equity stock trading software.
+We can put the buy (and sell orders) for ETFs from our equity stock trading software that is provided by our stock broker.

 ETFs are open-ended funds.
-This means that you can buy and sell like a regular trade.
+This means that you can buy and sell like a regularly trade investment.

 This means that ETFs have the advantage of liquidity.

-ETFs will have an underlying tracking index such as Nifty 50, BSE 100 etc.
+ETFs will have an underlying tracking index such as Nifty 50, BSE Sensex 100 etc.

 For instance, Birla Sun Life Nifty ETF Fund, Motilal Oswal MOSt Shares M50 ETF (MOSt Shares M50) etc. tracks the Nifty Index.